seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 *An Optional is a type that represents either a wrapped value or nil, the absence of a value.*

-Usually optionals are defined with a question mark `?`, but since we now know it is an enum, we might declare it as such: `Optional<MyClass>` instead of as `MyClass?`
+Usually, optionals are defined with a question mark `?`, but since we now know it is an enum, we might declare it as such: `Optional<MyClass>` instead of as `MyClass?`

 For this tutorial I just saw how Optional is declared in the standard library: